A UNIQUE BLOOD TEST FOR CANCER

 WHAT IS THE TEST?

 Known as the lymphocyte genome sensitivity (“LGS”) test, it is based on a discovery and an invention both made at the University of Bradford, Yorkshire, England.
-The discovery is that the genome of lymphocytes of cancer patients, even at a very early stage of the disease, is subtly different from that of healthy individuals.
+The discovery is that the genome of lymphocytes of cancer patients, even at an early stage of the disease, is subtly different from that of healthy individuals.
 The invention is a practical way to measure this difference.

 Oncascan Limited holds an exclusive worldwide licence to the patents and know-how associated with the lymphocyte genome sensitivity invention.